 Jasha Heifetz used to play a violin by Guarnerius del Gesù, his main instrument.

 The “David”, famous violinist Guarnerius del Gesù in 1742.
 This violin has accompanied the career of Jasha Heifetz until the end.
 The great violinist Ferdinand David purchased this violin from Jean-Baptiste Vuillaume in the course of the 19th century (source).

 Heifetz used to play other instruments, the “Dolphin” Stradivarius and a Tononi made in 1735.
 He played on the Tononi in 1917 to make his Carnegie Hall début.

 What violin did Yehudi Menuhin play?

 Yehudi Menuhin used to play the Soil Stradivarius, one of the best instruments ever.
 This violin is considered one of the finest by the great Italian Luthier Antonio Stradivari, from his golden period.
 The “Soil” violin is named after the Belgian Industrialist Amédée Soil.
 The french luthier Jean-Baptiste Vuillaume also owned this instrument.
 Its red varnish is beautiful and forms something that resembles a sunburst.
-That is why the Soil name was sometimes interpreted as a derivative from Sol, Soleil (Sun).
+That is why the Soil name was sometimes interpreted as a derivative of Sol, Soleil (Sun).
 The back is formed by two maple pieces “with the flames of the grain joined, descending from the edges toward the center” (source).
 The Soil Stradivarius was maybe an influence for the “Red Violin” film, and not only the “Huberman” Strad from Bell – Nicolò Bussotti from the film is a fictional luthier.

 What violin does Itzakh Perlman play?

-Perlman plays a stradivarius from 1714, known as the “Soil” stradivarius.
+Perlman plays a Stradivarius from 1714, known as the “Soil” Stradivarius.